joe-jordan/minimalisp/README.md

 Minimalist Lisp Implementation (initially in Python, will be ported to C).

 The goal of minimalisp is to create a very very lightweight Lisp implementation with (opinion)*proper*(/opinion) code deferral syntax.
-It is minimal in that it should have almost no standard library beyond that necessary to use the function structure (`defun`), logic (`if`, etc), numbers, strings and `eval`.
-Nontrivial mathematical functions (`sin`, `cos`, perhaps some others) may also be added at some point, as well as functions to load and store S-expressions to and from text files.
+It is minimal in that it should have almost no standard library beyond that necessary to use function definition and value types.

 The reason for choosing to implement such a small subset of lisp functionality is to allow a very very efficient parser and runtime, and to make code generation simple &mdash; the ideal use case for this language would be [Genetic Programming](http://en.wikipedia.org/wiki/Genetic_programming).